Caf condemns assault on referees during Ghanaian league match | Goal.com

 “This behaviour has no place in our football and cannot be tolerated.
 Caf wishes the match officials a speedy recovery,” Mosengo-Omba said.

-The football ruling body is also liaising with the Ghanaian football authorities towards getting a full report on what transpired, with the aim of finding a lasting panacea.
+The football ruling body is also liaising with the Ghanaian football authorities towards getting a full report on what transpired, with the aim of finding a lasting solution.

-Wamanafo Mighty Royals had spoken against their fans’ ill-mannered behaviour, assuring that culprits would be brought to book as soon as possible.

 “Unfortunately, there was agitation from the side of the supporters of Wamanafo Mighty Royals FC during and after the match against Bofoakwa FC on 28/03/2021, which led to assaults of the referees who handled the match,” they wrote in a statement.